phanthang97202/phanthang97202/README.md

-# Hi, I'm <PhanThang>! 👋
+# Hi, I'm PhanThang 👋

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Master's in Computer Science at IIT Kharagpur.

-## 🌱 Currently Exploring
+- 🔭 I already graduated from HPC in September 2023.